bonitasoft/bonita-doc/md/widgets.md

 ### Date picker widget

-Use a datepicker widget to display a calendar from which the user can select a date.
+Use a datepicker widget to display a calendar from which the user can select a date or set a date manually.
 You can configure the displayed **date format** using a pattern, using `yyyy` for year, `MM` for Month, `dd` for day, `mm` for minutes.
+Use the `Today` button to select automatically and quickly the current day.

 You can force the timezone to 0 using the relevant property.

 For more information about supported formats, read the Angular documentation for [date filter](https://docs.angularjs.org/api/ng/filter/date).

+In the _Subscription Edition_,  the calendar can be localized with the usual localization mechanism (localization.json file).

 ### File upload widget